Last modified: July 6, 2022

 Click Empty the Spam Box folder for “username” to delete all messages in the

-spamfolder for the default account, where username represents the default account’s name.
+spamfolder for the system user email account, where username represents the system user email account’s name.

-Click Empty all Spam Box folders to delete all messages in the Spam Box for every email address on this account, including the default account.Important:
+Click Empty all Spam Box folders to delete all messages in the Spam Box for every email address on this account, including the system user email account.Important:

 This setting deletes the